h2oai/sparkling-water/doc/src/site/sphinx/deployment/pysparkling_azure_dbc.rst

         :alt: Running H2O Context

 7. Flow is accessible via the URL printed out after H2OContext is started.
 Internally we use open port 9009.
-If you have environment where different port is open on your Azure Databricks cluster, you can configure it via ``spark.ext.h2o.client.web.port`` or corresponding setter on ``H2OConf``.
+If you have an environment where a different port is open on your Azure Databricks cluster, you can configure it via ``spark.ext.h2o.client.web.port`` or corresponding setter on ``H2OConf``.